pymc-devs/pymc/docs/source/developer_guide.rst

     -  `Inferencing Linear Mixed Model with EM.ipynb <https://github.com/junpenglao/Planet_Sakaar_Data_Science/blob/master/Ports/Inferencing%20Linear%20Mixed%20Model%20with%20EM.ipynb>`__
     -  `Laplace approximation in  pymc3.ipynb <https://github.com/junpenglao/Planet_Sakaar_Data_Science/blob/master/Ports/Laplace%20approximation%20in%20pymc3.ipynb>`__
 -  Connecting it to other library within a model
-    -  `Using “black box” likelihood function by creating a custom Theano Op <https://docs.pymc.io/notebooks/blackbox_external_likelihood.html>`__
+    -  `Using “black box” likelihood function by creating a custom Aesara Op <https://docs.pymc.io/notebooks/blackbox_external_likelihood.html>`__
     -  Using emcee
 -  Using other library for inference
     -  Connecting to Julia for solving ODE (with gradient for solution that can be used in NUTS)